dmulholl/ark/contributing.md

 # Contributing

-* I don't accept pull requests for this project.
+Bug reports and feature suggestions are welcome but I don't accept pull requests for this project.

-* Bug reports and feature suggestions are welcome.